Renee Missel: Career

-She left DDL in 1988 and joined Taylor Hackford’s New Visions Pictures to produce the film noir-thriller Defenseless (1991), starring Barbara Hershey and Sam Shepard.
+She left DDL in 1988 and joined Taylor Hackford's New Visions Pictures to produce the film noir-thriller Defenseless (1991), starring Barbara Hershey and Sam Shepard.

 In 1990, Missel rejoined Samuel Goldwyn Jr. and The Samuel Goldwyn Company as Vice President of Production in charge of remakes.

 Within a few years, she left The Samuel Goldwyn Company to develop the script for Nell (1994), the motion picture adaptation of Idioglossia.
 She went on to partner with Jodie Foster in producing Nell (1994), starring Foster and Liam Neeson.
 The film garnered a 1994 Oscar nomination for Best Actress, as well as three Golden Globe nominations in 1995 for Best Motion Picture — Drama, Best Original Score — Motion Picture (Mark Isham), and Best Performance By An Actress In A Motion Picture (Jodie Foster).

 Soon after the success of Nell (1994), Missel went on to Gramercy Pictures to produce Guy (1997) starring Vincent D'Onofrio and Hope Davis.
 The film depicts a woman who follows a man with a video camera, and deals with themes of intimacy and narcissism.
 Guy (1997) received critical acclaim at the Venice Film Festival, the Rotterdam Film Festival, and the Miami International Film Festival.

 In 1997, Missel became the Artistic Director of the eleven-day Santa Barbara International Film Festival, committing herself to redesigning and positioning the festival to include a host of seminars each year including Oscar nominated screenwriters, directors, producers, and editors.
 She also inaugurated the popular It Starts With The Script symposium which was moderated each year by Laura Ziskin.
 During her tenure, honorees included Jodie Foster, Sir Anthony Hopkins, Sean Penn, Anjelika Houston, Ben Kingsley, Whoopi Goldberg, Diane Keaton, Rob Reiner, Julie Christie, John Schesinger, Richard Pryor, and Robert Towne among others.
 During 1999, her last year as artistic director, the festival hosted over 37,000 attendees.

 Later years

-In 2006, Missel launched her management company, Renée Missel Management, where she managed European and U.S. talent while developing film projects to produce.
-In 2017 she limited her clients to three artists: Julie Christie, writer/director Michael Aloyan, and playwright Shvan Aladdin.
+In 2006, Missel launched her management company, Renée Missel Management, where she manages European and U.S. talent while developing film projects to produce.